A look at Clean Energy Fuels Corp.’s (CLNE) recent performance gives investors their first glimpse of hope. - News Daemon

 Clean Energy Fuels Corp.
 (NASDAQ: CLNE) Trading Performance Indicators

-You can see what Clean Energy Fuels Corp.
-(CLNE) is doing with its current performance indicators.
-In the most recent quarter, the stock posted a quick ratio of 2.40.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 3.32.
-Likewise, its price to free cash flow for the trailing twelve months is 161.39.
+Check out the current performance indicators for Clean Energy Fuels Corp.
+(CLNE).
+In the past quarter, the stock posted a quick ratio of 2.40.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 3.07.
+Likewise, its price to free cash flow for the trailing twelve months is 148.91.

 For the trailing twelve months, Company’s Diluted EPS (Earnings per Share) is -0.22, a number that is poised to hit 0.01 in the next quarter and is forecasted to reach 0.00 in one year’s time.